"leave it all on the field" meaning in English

 1. (idiomatic, usually sports) Used to remind players not to dwell on minor mistakes, issues or conflicts that happened during the course of play.
 Tags: idiomatic, usually Categories (topical): Sports

-2. (idiomatic, often sports) Used to encourage players or anyone to give their best effort, without going away with unused energy.
+2. (idiomatic, often sports) Used to encourage players or anyone to give their best performance, not sparing any effort, not going away with any unspent energy.
 Tags: idiomatic, often Categories (topical): Sports

 {